Keyboard shortcuts

 fn main() {

-let session: Session = Session::connect(cfg).await?; // type: Session
+let session: Session = Session::connect(cfg).await?;

 }

-2. Typestate at the boundary
+2. Types describe the database boundary

 #![allow(unused)]